Amritpal Singh: Rumours swirl as search for controversial Sikh preacher continues

 Around the same time, reports said that Mr Singh may have fled to the northern state of Uttarakhand.
 However, the Punjab police did not officially confirm this.

-On Monday, Nepal said it had put Mr Singh on a surveillance list after the Indian embassy alerted them that he may have entered the neighbouring country.
+On Monday, Nepal said it had put Mr Singh on a surveillance list after the Indian embassy alerted them that he may have entered the country.

 So where exactly is Mr Singh?